dkoureas/fairdo.github.io/README.md

-# FAIR Digital Object
+# FAIR Digital Objects

-This is repository for FAIR Digital Object
+This is the repository for FAIR Digital Object (FDO) concept.
+For FAIR Digial Object Framwork (FDOF) please visit [this github repo](https://github.com/GEDE-RDA-Europe/GEDE/tree/master/FAIR%20Digital%20Objects/FDOF)

 ## Run the page locally using Jekyll

 To run locally, follow instruction [here](https://jekyllrb.com/) to install Jekyll then run `jekyll serve` to see in `localhost:4000`.
-Here is a brief install guidelines.
+Here is a brief install

+guidelines.

 ```bash
 sudo gem install jekyll